glennmatthews/cot/docs/usage_install_helpers.rst

   > cot install-helpers -h
   usage:
     cot install-helpers --help
+    cot <opts> install-helpers --verify-only
-    cot <opts> install-helpers [--verify-only]
+    cot <opts> install-helpers [--ignore-errors]

   Install third-party helper programs for COT

   optional arguments:
-    -h, --help     show this help message and exit --verify-only  Only verify helpers, do not attempt to install any missing helpers.
+    -h, --help           show this help message and exit --verify-only        Only verify helpers -- do not attempt to install any missing helpers.
+    -i, --ignore-errors  Do not fail even if helper installation fails.

 Verifying helpers